antoineB/antoineB.github.io/_src/posts/2017-05-07-disordered-letters.md

 </p>
 </div>

-In this example the pain points where "lamplighters" it just look like a mess even knowing it is lamplighters, and islet can't find it even with the strong context "small pacific" which focus me to seach for "isle" but i didn't knew the word "islet" so it was harder to come by.
+In this example the pain points where lamplighters it just look like a mess even knowing it is lamplighters, and islet can't find it even with the strong context "small pacific" which focus me on the search "isle" but I didn't know the word islet so it was more difficult to infer it.